GravityKit/GravityView/readme.txt

 * Added `gk/gravityview/lightbox/entry/output/content-before` action that fires after the <body> tag is opened and before the content is rendered.
 * Added `gk/gravityview/lightbox/entry/output/content-after` action that fires after the content is rendered and before the footer.
 * Added `gk/gravityview/lightbox/entry/output/footer-after` action that fires after the footer and before the closing </body> tag.
+* Added `gravityview/fields/image_choice/image_markup` filter to modify the Image Choice field (Gravity Forms 2.9+) markup.
+* Added `gravityview/fields/image_choice/output_label` filter to control whether to display the value or label of an Image Choice field.

 = 2.30.1 on October 15, 2024 =